-Pommes Anna is a classic French recipe that takes the humble potato into a league of its own.
-It’s such a decadent, and elegant dish that’s rich with butter, and potatoes that almost melt in your mouth.
+Pommes Anna also known as Potatoes Anna is a classic French recipe that takes the humble potato into a league of its own.

 Ultra thin slices of potato, layered and brushed with garlic butter, sprinkled with fresh thyme leaves, dusted with grated parmesan and seasoned with salt and pepper.
-The exterior becomes all golden brown and crisp, while the centre potato slices absorb the glorious garlicky butter, thyme and parmesan, and turns silky soft.
-What’s not to like.
+The exterior of the Pommes Anna becomes all golden brown and crisp, while the centre potato slices absorb the glorious garlicky butter, thyme and parmesan, and turns silky soft.
+What’s not to Love!

 Created in France by a well known 19th century chef, and apparently named after a famous Parisienne cocotte, named Anna.
 The original recipe is simply potatoes, butter, salt and pepper, but we love the extra flavour the garlic, thyme and parmesan brings to the party.